Bert's Family Feud: Gameplay

-Major/Bonus Round
+Major/bonus round

 One member of the winning family would answer five questions in 20 seconds.
-Each top answer from the first player increased the potential jackpot which started at $5,000, but could be worth $10,000 for one top answer, $15,000 for two, $25,000 for three, $50,000 for four, or $100,000 if only the first player named all five top answers.
+Each top answer from the first player increased the potential jackpot, which started at $5,000, but could be worth $10,000 for one top answer, $15,000 for two, $25,000 for three, $50,000 for four, or $100,000 if only the first player named all five top answers.
 The second player must then answer the same five questions within 25 seconds, with the condition that the second player's answer to a question must not be the same as the first player's.
 If both players scored over 200 points together, the family won the jackpot.
 Each family could remain for up to five nights.

 Friday Night All-Stars

-From 28 July to 1 September 2006, two teams of sports stars (Australian Football League vs. National Rugby League) competed for their favorite charity.
+From 28 July to 1 September 2006, two teams of sports stars (Australian Football League vs. National Rugby League) competed for their favourite charity.
 Each began with a bank of $5,000 and played a game called Bullseye.
 The first members of each team faced off to name the most popular answer to the first question.
 The first player to buzz in answered the question first.
 The top answer added $500 to that team's Bullseye bank, otherwise the other player named a different answer.
 After the first question, the second players from each team faced off on the $1,000 question, the third players played the $1,500 question, and the last players played the $2,000 question.
 On the second All-Stars episode from 4 August 2006, the first three regular rounds scored regular values and the fourth round scored triple points.
 The format changed to double points in the third and fourth rounds on 11 August but reverted to the single-single-single-triple format thereafter.
 The highest-scoring team after four rounds won the game.
 In the jackpot round, one top answer from the first player increased their Bullseye bank to $15,000, two increased the jackpot to $20,000 with the rest of the aforementioned payout structure remaining the same.

-Female Models
+Female models

-This was the only version to feature two female models (i.e. Mandy Ritchie and Kathryn Trapani respectively) mainly known as Mandy & Kandy, which could have been inspired by the Mexican version of Family Feud mainly 100 mexicanos dijeron & ¿Qué dice la gente? respectively.
+This was the only version to feature two female models (i.e. Mandy Ritchie and Kathryn Trapani respectively) mainly known as Mandy & Kandy, which could have been inspired by the Mexican versions of Family Feud, mainly 100 Mexicanos Dijeron and ¿Qué dice la gente?.